 Sell Exercise Equipment

+Did you find us by searching online for ways to sell used exercise equipment online?
+Of course.
+Just like you, millions of people are using the internet to solve problems and find services and goods we use daily.
 Our goal in offering this service is to allow you to buy and sell quality used exercise equipment at a fair price.
-We simply allow buyers and sellers to "connect" online.
-Please visit our preowned exercise equipment page for detailed exercise equipment listing, pricing, and photo information and to learn more about the quality pieces of fitness equipment we are listing for folks like you whom are interested in buying or selling their fitness equipment.
+We simply allow buyers and sellers to connect online.
+Please contact us for preowned exercise equipment sales and for detailed exercise equipment listing, pricing, and photo information.
+Learn more about the quality pieces of fitness equipment we are listing for folks like you who are interested in buying or selling their fitness equipment by visiting the store section of our website.
 Every piece of exercise equipment is listed with a guarantee of good or excellent condition.
-Each seller is held to a higher standard of accountability as each listing has been 'hand picked' by our staff.
+Each seller is held to a higher standard of accountability as each listing has been qualified by our staff.
 You can rest assured that we go to great lengths to only accept high quality, name brand, exercise equipment.

-"Free" online listing services allow you to list a product for sale...the catch is - you must manually update your listing often to stay on top of literally thousands of other listings.
-Additionally, many of the "free" garage sale type websites offer so much junk - most folks give up on looking for the items they would like to purchase after only the first page of listings.
-Most newspaper and classified section services offering "online" listings for buying and selling options charge you an "advertizing fee" weekly ranging from $80 - $200 or more.
+"Free" online listing services allow you to list a product for sale . . . the catch is — you must manually update your listing often to stay on top of literally thousands of other listings.
+Additionally, many of the "free" garage sale type websites offer so much junk — most folks give up on looking for the items they would like to purchase after only the first page of listings.
+Most newspaper and classified section services offering "online" listings for buying and selling options but charge you an "advertizing fee" weekly ranging from $80 – $200 or more.
 We charge $51.75 for each piece of equipment listed.
 Your listed item(s) will not expire until your exercise equipment has sold.
-You will have the benefits of privacy, identity protection, assistance in equipment procurement, distribution, marketing, advertizing, and ultimately - cash in your pocket!
+You will have the benefits of privacy, identity protection, assistance selling equipment, marketing, advertizing, and ultimately › putting cash in your pocket!

-Tips for Selling Your Exercise & Fitness Equipment Online:
+Tips for Selling Your Used Exercise & Fitness Equipment Online

 For the purposes of this article I will be outlining the steps taken when considering the sale of your exercise equipment.
-Please visit the following link if you are looking for TIPS on making a fitness equipment checklist.
 For the most part, folks love a deal.
 That said most of us browse the internet and newspapers when looking for used exercise equipment.
 The key is to be specific, honest, and offer a good deal.
-Think of selling your fitness equipment as if you were the one buying it.
+Think of selling your fitness equipment as if you were a customer looking for used exercise equipment online.
 Here are a few points to consider:

 - Is the used fitness equipment in good working order?